130GeV gamma-ray line through axion conversion

-It is a challenging to build particle physics models to produce the $\gamma$-ray lines without conflicting other observations.
-A concern is the discrepancy between a cross section expected from the thermal relic abundance and the one fitted to the $\gamma$-ray signal.
-Since the DM should be electrically neutral, the annihilations into monochromatic $\gamma$-ray may occur only at higher order corrections.
-Then, if the annihilation mode has a sufficient cross section for producing the $\gamma$-ray excess, the cross section of the tree-level annihilation into fermions or weak gauge bosons tends to become too large to account for the measured thermal-relic abundance.
+It is challenging to build dark matter models without conflicting with astrophysical observations.
+A concern is the discrepancy between the dark matter annihilation cross section that yields the correct relic density and the one that fits the observed $\gamma$-ray signals.
+Because dark matter must be electrically neutral, $\gamma$-ray productions from dark matter annihilations are higher-order processes.
+For the annihilation cross section fitting to the 130 GeV $\gamma$ rays, therefore, tree-level dark matter annihilations lead to an oversize cross section, in order to account for the measured relic density.

-Another concern is continuum $\gamma$-ray, antiproton, anti-deuteron, and positron from the annihilation or the decay at the tree level.
-Based on the {\em Fermi} data, lower limits on the flux ratios of the $\gamma$-ray lines to the continuum $\gamma$-rays have been found to be $\gtrsim {\cal O}(10^2)$~\cite{Buchmuller:2012rc, Cohen:2012me} \footnote{From big-bang nucleosynthesis and cosmic-microwave background anisotropies, we can obtain milder bounds on the ratio $\gtrsim 1\times 10^{-3}$ commonly for $W^{+}W^{-}$, $b+\bar{b}$, and $e^{+}e^{-}$'s and/or $\gamma$'s modes.~\cite{Hisano:2011dc}}.
-The eligible DM should therefore so weakly interact with charged particles at the tree level.
-Antiprotons are also produced as the secondary products, and would exceeds the bound of the flux ratio of antiproton to proton~\cite{Buchmuller:2012rc} obtained by PAMELA satellite~\cite{Adriani:2008zq}.
-Hence the hadronic mode should be suppressed as well.